devjnh/FrenchMortalityAnalyzer/README.md

 ## How to build the executable
 If you want to build the executable by yourself and review or change the code, you need to download the code from this repository and you need to download and install Visual Studio 2022.
 You can use the free [community edition](https://visualstudio.microsoft.com/vs/community/).
 With Visual Studio open the solution *FrenchMortalityAnalyzer.sln* and build it.
-The executable should be generated in the *FrenchMortalityAnalyzer\bin\Debug\net72* subfolder.
+The executable for Windows should be generated in the *FrenchMortalityAnalyzer\bin\Debug\net72* subfolder.
 ## How to distribute the executable
-Copy the executable *FrenchMortalityAnalyzer.exe* along with all the dll files from the mentioned folder.
+For Windows computers copy the executable *FrenchMortalityAnalyzer.exe* along with all the dll files from the *FrenchMortalityAnalyzer\bin\Debug\net72* folder.
+For Linux or MacOSX you can try the .NET 6 version of the executable generated in the folder *FrenchMortalityAnalyzer\bin\Release\net6.0*.
+But this was not tested yet.